RK0429/cespy/design/plan.md

   * *Analysis Tools:* If the library includes Monte Carlo or worst-case analysis functions, test these on known circuits to see that they produce reasonable outputs (or at least run without errors).
   * *CLI Tools:* For each console script we provide, run it in a test scenario:

-    * e.g., run `kupicelib-run-server` to start the server and see that it listens (perhaps connect a client in tests).
+    * e.g., run `cespy-run-server` to start the server and see that it listens (perhaps connect a client in tests).
-    * Run `kupicelib-asc-to-qsch example.asc` on a sample file and confirm it outputs a .qsch (and that the output matches expected format).
+    * Run `cespy-asc-to-qsch example.asc` on a sample file and confirm it outputs a .qsch (and that the output matches expected format).
-    * Run `kupicelib-rawplot example.raw` on a known raw file and see that it produces a plot (this might be hard to automate, but we can at least ensure it does not throw errors).
+    * Run `cespy-rawplot example.raw` on a known raw file and see that it produces a plot (this might be hard to automate, but we can at least ensure it does not throw errors).
   * Consider writing **unit tests** for critical modules (if not already existing).
 For instance, tests for the raw file parser (feeding it a small known binary and checking parsed values), tests for the sweep iterator utility, etc. Automate these with a framework like `pytest`.
   * If possible, integrate these tests into a CI pipeline to run on every commit.